solo-io/workshops/gloo-portal/README.md

 ## Lab 8: Portal rebranding

-As you've seen in the previous lab, we've been able to provide a few pictures (banner, logo, ...).
+As you've seen in the previous lab, we've been able to provide a few pictures (banner, logo, etc.).

-But you can completely change the look and feel of the Portal by providing your own CSS sylesheet.
+But you can completely change the look & feel of the **Portal** by providing your own CSS.

 Let's use this feature to change the color of the title.